Do’s and Don’ts of April Fools’ Day Marketing

 A gag that sounds real can draw a lot more interest than one that is an obvious joke.
 ThinkGeek routinely shows off this take on a gag with “products” you can add to your shopping cart.
 The Voltron Cat Condo may not be real, but it certainly looks real enough.
 The product page was complete and the pictures were professional.
 As part of the fun, shoppers could even vote to make one (or more) of the products real.

 Of course, if you introduce a real product or feature around April Fools’ Day, it might not make the splash you intend.
 Amazon unrolled the Dash button on March 31 and made a lot of gag winner lists because it was an absolutely real product that seemed too good to be true.
 Avoid rolling out real products on gag day unless you want to assure customers that it is real for months afterward.

 April Fools’ Day Is Only One Day

-If you don’t have an April Fools’ Day gag ready to go for the first of the month, you should probably scrap the idea.
+If you don’t have an April Fools’ Day gag ready to go for the first of the month, you’re missing out on a great opportunity to connect with your audience.
 It takes time to come up with something that is fun without being insulting.
 The best pranks tie into the brand, like the Blue Moon release of beer-infused oranges.
 If you like an orange slice with your beer, why wouldn’t you like oranges that taste a little like beer?
-If you have a gag that ties into your brand, is humorous without being insulting and is ready to go for the first, go for it.
+If you have a gag that ties into your brand, is humorous without being insulting, and is ready to go for the first, go for it.
 Give the gag the promotion it deserves with press releases, product pages, social media posts and other marketing avenues.
 If you don’t avoid them entirely, pranks can be very hit or miss.